FrostFyre1337/Windows-Performance-Tweaks/README.md

 # Windows-Performance-Tweaks
 A small collection of scripts to make Windows 10 Faster and Lighter.
-The Scripts disables and removes unnecessery features and services from Windows 10.
+The Scripts disable and remove unnecessery features and services from Windows 10.

 # How to use: